Aidan-Stephenson/ANP-2023/docs/tcp.md

 - SYN -> Return SYN-ACK
 TODO: are there more?
 What are the CWR and ECE flags?

-Currently the only response implemented is `SYN ACK` (but this is currently buggy).
+Currently the only response implemented is `SYN ACK`.

 #### tcp_tx
 This function takes a TCP header, ip address, and *should* take a payload.
 With this it constructs a TCP packet, allocates a new sub struct,